garethtflynn/TextEditor/README.md

 ![Badge](https://img.shields.io/badge/License-MIT-red)

-The purpose of this application is to show an API for a social network platform where you can see users' thoughts and reactions and create a friends list.
+The purpose of this application is to give the user the ability to use the text editor for whatever purpose they want, both on and offline!
+Whether thats practiving coding, writing notes, or jotting down blog post ideas.

 ## Table of Contents